 - Have you registered with the U.S. State Department STEP program?

 - Have you told your bank/credit union/credit card company that you will be traveling?
-Checked their international transaction fees?
+Have you checked if there are international transaction fees?

 - Do you have the necessary information for how to get to the study abroad site upon arrival?

 With most of CIE’s study abroad programs, students are generally responsible for booking their own flights to their program locations unless otherwise stated.
-Check with your Study Abroad Coordinator or the specific program details to see if Check your study abroad program details for departure dates to make sure that you arrive early enough to get settled into your housing.
+Check with your Study Abroad Coordinator or the specific program details to see if a flight is included in your program.
+If so, your application will list details regarding airport transfers, departure date, arrival time, etc.

-There are specific airfare sites, students are able to get a discounted rate on tickets to various destinations.
+There are specific airfare sites where students are able to get a discounted rate on tickets to various destinations.
+Research online for these kinds of deals.

 When booking a flight it is important that students read and understand the cancellation policies, airline baggage restrictions, etc.

-Travel Insurance isn’t required but students are strongly encouraged to purchase separate travel and trip cancellation insurance that would cover unforeseen situations.
+Travel insurance isn’t required, but students are strongly encouraged to purchase separate travel and trip cancellation insurance that would cover unforeseen situations.
+It is important to read the fine print and understand what is and isn’t covered.
+Students should also pay attention to how much these packages cost.

-The CISI Insurance does not cover theft of personal property abroad, lost luggage, last minute cancellations, etc
+The international health insurance policy (CISI) in which all study abroad students are registered does not cover non-medical situations, including, but not limited to, theft of personal property abroad, lost luggage, last minute cancellations, etc.

-- Students also have the opportunity of withdrawing local currency through an ATM which will often offer the best exchange rate and is very easy in most locations.
+- Withdrawing local currency through an ATM will often offer the best exchange rate and is very easy in most locations.

-- In case of emergencies having a credit card that is accepted worldwide or having traveler’s cheques can be used as a backup.
+- In case of emergencies, having a credit card that is accepted worldwide or having traveler’s checks can be used as a backup.

 Steps to getting a passport: